input-output-hk/plutus-pioneer-program/docs/week5.rst

 .. figure:: img/week05__00010.png

 Finally, we see the burning of 222 tokens by Wallet 1.
+Here we see that the algorithm did something slightly different.
+When it notices that a burn is taking place, it has found the ABC tokens UTxO in Wallet 1 and used them as an input.
+We also note here that the output UTxO is combined, which, as we mentioned above, can be done instead of using two output UTxOs.

 .. figure:: img/week05__00011.png